Thomas Edison vigorously tested everything.

 (I would add keywords and ad groups but those are implied in campaign tests — so are bid strategies, geographical locations and all other campaign settings.)

 If there’s one of those elements not being tested right now in your account, you’re not pushing it hard enough.
 Excluding yourself from making discoveries that could change your world.
 If you don’t have time for it, hire someone to do it for you.
 Edison didn’t do it himself, he had a team supporting him.

 I. Ad copy experiments.

-When you have a Tenscores account, you get 3 major recommendations for increasing quality score: to regroup, add exact matches when necessary, to test new ads.
+When you have a Tenscores account, you get 3 major recommendations for increasing quality score: a keyword clustering tool, add exact matches when necessary, to test new ads.
 Then it tells you to spend 90% of your time writing new ads.
 Because it’s important.
 Learn what kind of ads get the best CTR in Adwords.

 II.
 Landing page experiments.

 The most lucrative experiment you can make in my opinion.
 It’s not hard to double landing page conversion rates.
 When you do, your cost of acquisition will be cut in half.

 Setting up brand new landing pages can take some time and effort, but while you prepare a big new test, nothing stops you from testing small things like button colours, calls to action, new headline, etc.